Google Experiment Tests Top 5 Browsers, Finds Safari Riddled With Security Bugs - Slashdot

 I worked for a famous software supporting their cloud software.
 Safari was the one browser which always had trouble with even drag and dropping files.
 Something rudimentary in the HTML 5 standard.
 Even IE 9 from 2011 can easily support this.

 Sometimes Safari would work.
-Sometimes it would not and the Apple users always ge
+Sometimes it would not and the Apple users always get mad at us for some reason never blaming their shitty browser.